Collapse of digital tax talks is ‘bad news’ for the Republic

 “We continue to believe that the OECD is the only forum which can deliver a durable multilateral solution on the question of international taxation.
 The global economy is currently undergoing its most difficult period in living memory – it is imperative that both the EU and US work together responsibly over the coming months to avoid any further counterproductive escalation through tax or trade measures,” he said.

 He stressed the suspension of talks may be linked to a move by US president Donald Trump to up the rhetoric ahead of presidential elections later this year.
-Mr O’Rourke suggested the OECD head of tax policy Pascal Saint-Amans will likely continue to push on with Pillar 11 proposals to reach consensus on a global minimum tax rate with a hope of looking at them afresh after those elections.
+Mr O’Rourke suggested the OECD head of tax policy Pascal Saint-Amans will likely continue to push on with Pillar 2 proposals to reach consensus on a global minimum tax rate with a hope of looking at them afresh after those elections have taken place.

-A spokesman for the British Treasury on Thursday said it would continue pushing for a global solution on taxing international digital companies despite the decision of the US to walk away from talks.
+Kevin McLoughlin, partner and head of tax at EY Ireland, said the Covid-19 crisis was contributing to difficulties in reaching agreement and that this increased the possibility of further unilateral action by individual countries on tax as they seek to bounce back.

-A Spanish government spokeswoman said Madrid and other European countries would not accept “any type of threat from another country” over the digital tax dispute. – Additional reporting: Reuters
+“Economic uncertainty is possibly the biggest challenge for countries and business in general at the moment, and an increase in what might be seen as unexpected unilateral tax measures - lacking a sense of global consistency - will add to that unpredictability,” he said.